 Andrew Horne, IT practice leader at CEB, reports that about half of IT employees say they are likely to switch jobs if that new position came with better benefits, such as work-life balance or professional development opportunities.

 Money, then, is not always tech talent’s top motivator.
 Money is great, but talent wants to shine.

 So if it’s not just about the money, what is tech talent looking for?

 1. Talented Tech People Seek Career Advancement

-Alison Vincent, CTO at Cisco UK & Ireland, says technical staff want freedom and the licence to be creative.
+Alison Vincent, CTO at Cisco UK & Ireland, says technical staff wants freedom and the license to be creative.
 That’s how all employees open new doors for themselves.
 But as Schwabel says, when employees aren’t able to advance at work, they start looking elsewhere.